 Option 2 (CATT): Discuss CSSF optimization independently with the UE support of multi-Rx capabilities.

-Option 3 (Apple): Rel-19 discussion on the scenarios for CSSF optimization will be considered in CA/DC scenarios with at least two FR2 serving cells, independently of the UE support of multi-Rx capabilities.
+Option 3 (Apple, Nokia): Rel-19 discussion on the scenarios for CSSF optimization will be considered in CA/DC scenarios [with at least two FR2 serving cells], independently of the UE support of multi-Rx capabilities.

 Option 4 (CTC): It’s preferred to decouple Rel-19 FR2-1 L3 measurement enhancement and Rel-18 multi-Rx work item, if there is no consensus on the description that “UE is capable of Rel-18 multi-Rx simultaneous reception but work in single Rx currently”,

-it’s proposed Rel-19 discussion on CSSF optimization can be focused on the case that UE is not capable of Rel-18 multi-Rx simultaneous reception.(CTC, Ericsson)
+(CTC, Ericsson) it’s proposed Rel-19 discussion on CSSF optimization can be focused on the case that UE is not capable of Rel-18 multi-Rx simultaneous reception.

 Option 5(Samsung):